Pivot-RP provides multiple ways of searching for funding opportunities:

 - The Joint Research Centre (JRC) is listed in the European Commission under E.

-To search by sponsor, select Search by sponsor and enter all or part of the sponsor name.
-To browse sponsors, select Search by sponsor and select All sponsors, US Federal, or Non-US Federal to open the relevant page for browsing.
-When available, you can drill down to search by a specific division within the sponsor.
-If a sponsor's name appears in gray, the sponsor does not currently have any open funding opportunities, but Ex Libris will continue to monitor them to see if they have something available in the future.
+To search by funder, select Search by Funder and enter all or part of the funder name.
+To browse funders, select Search by Funder and select All Funders A-Z, U.S. Government Funders, or Non-U.S. Government Funds to open the relevant page for browsing.
+When available, you can drill down to search by a specific division within the funder.
+If a funder's name appears in gray, the funder does not currently have any open funding opportunities, but Ex Libris will continue to monitor them to see if they have something available in the future.

 Searching for Funding Opportunities by Keyword

-Pivot provides graphical and text keyword search features.
-Keywords are manually added to each funding opportunity by Pivot's editorial team.
+Pivot-RP provides graphical and text keyword search features.
+Keywords are manually added to each funding opportunity by Pivot-RP's editorial team.
 As a result, selecting opportunities matching a keyword is likely to return more relevant results than using the basic/advanced search features.